hengistwang/Blog/content/posts/9-cryptography.md

 -   Alan Turing: The Enigma: The Book That Inspired the Film The Imitation Game - Updated Edition Paperback – Illustrated, November 10, 2014

 -   Code Breaking: A History and Explanation Paperback – December 4, 2012

+To be continued, recently I found the book I am reading was too elementary, so I decide not to continue finish it, and I will search for some material cover the subject in enough depth.